-Negative Background Check and Negative Drug Screen: All matched Interns will be required to undergo a comprehensive Background Check immediately after a match to the program.
+3. Negative Background Check and Negative Drug Screen: All Interns will be required to undergo a comprehensive Background Check immediately after accepting a match to the program.
 Acceptance will be conditional based on the outcome of the background check.
-All matched Interns will be required to undergo a drug screen after acceptance into the program at a random date to be determined by the program prior to the start of rotations.
+All Interns will be required to undergo a drug screen after acceptance into the program at a random date to be determined by the program, prior to the start of rotations.
+These background checks and drug screens may be repeated during the course of the Internship.

-PREFERENCE WILL BE GIVEN TO APPLICANTS WHO HAVE THE QUALIFICATIONS LISTED BELOW:*
+PREFERENCE WILL BE GIVEN TO APPLICANTS WHO HAVE THE ITEMS LISTED BELOW:*

 - Competitive Grade Point Average and Grades: